Retention marketing | Guides

 It’s likely that there are certain reasons for leaving that you can’t tackle when it comes to marketing.
 Things like price points, product quality, and operations are beyond your control.

-However, you can find ways to show that you’re taking their feedback onboard.
+However, you can find ways to show that you’re taking on their feedback.
 You can produce content that shows a timeline for when certain issues could be resolved.

 You can coordinate with sales to develop special offers to act as incentives to stay with you.
-This will show that you’re flexible and that you value their business.
+This'll show that you’re flexible and that you value their business.

 If their reason for leaving is that they believe one of your rivals has better offers, you can produce content that highlights your advantages over them.
 This doesn’t have to be something so obvious as a direct comparison, just highlight things that you do and provide that your competitors don’t.